brendensm/CDCPLACES/cran-comments.md

 ## This is an update to CDCPLACES

-# CDCPLACES 1.1.9
+# CDCPLACES 1.1.10

-* Edits the logic of check_api to stop the main function and return a null value if the api is unable to be reached.
-* Fixes a typo in test-get_places.R.
+* Edits the package's tests to not access APIs on CRAN checks.

 ### R CMD check results